talal823/Unit-4-project/README.md

 Use the arrow keys to move your blue object.
 Three colored objects will fall from the sky : Red , Green and yellow.
 If you touch the red one game is over, Green ones give an instant 500 point bonus, and the Yellow ones will give a 5s immunity to the red objects.
 You can register and login, and try to beat the global highscore.

-!!If you want to keep track of your highscore , do register otherwise, when the game is played as a guest user the highscore is not saved.
+!!If you want to keep track of your highscore , do register otherwise, if you play as guest then you will only be able to contribute to the global highscore.

 The main program is in mainFrame.java.